Policy Learning with New Treatments: Application to rural electrification

 Finally, to estimate the optimal policy, I consider a policy class of linear eligibility score rules where each treatment shares the same eligibility score, but different cutoffs.
-The decision maker chooses a vector of covariate weights $\beta$ and a vector of increasing cutoffs $c$.
-A household with covariates $X_i$ recieves treatment $d_j$ if $X_i' \beta > c_{j-1}$ and $X_i' \beta \leq c_j$, where $c_0 = -\infty$ and $c_J = \infty$.
-I impose that the eligibility score increases with income, implying that poorer households recieve lower prices.
+The decision maker chooses a vector of covariate weights $\beta$ and a vector of increasing cutoffs $\{c_j\}_{j=0}^{J-1}$.
+A household with covariates $X_i$ receives treatment $d_j$ if $c_{j-1} < X_i' \beta \leq c_j$, where $c_0 = -\infty$ and $c_J = \infty$.
+I impose that the eligibility score increases with income, implying that poorer households receive lower prices.
 Formally,

-Appendix \ref{computationalappendix} discusses how this class can be formulated with linear and integer constraints, resulting in a mixed integer-linear program formulation for the empirical minimax regret problem (\ref{empiricalMMR}).
+Appendix \ref{appendix-computation} discusses how this class can be formulated with linear and integer constraints, resulting in a mixed integer-linear program formulation for the empirical minimax regret problem (\ref{empiricalMMR}).

 The optimal allocation is illustrated in Figure \ref{results}, and exact estimates of the optimal policy along with the fraction of the population assigned to each treatment are presented in Table \ref{resultstable}.
 The optimal allocation assigns poor, small households the lowest prices as they have the lowest willingness to pay.
-Almost the entire population is assigned a price not observed in the experimental data, with only $2.5\%$ of the population being assigned to the price $d=15$ which was optimal among the prices that were used in the experiment.
-Thus, a decision maker restricted to the support of the experimental data will achieve higher regret in this setting.
+Almost the entire population is assigned a price not observed in the experimental data, with only $1.3\%$ of the population being assigned to the price $d=15$ which was optimal amongst the prices that were used in the experiment.
+Most of the population is assigned to a price of $d=7.5$ or $d=10$.